Scope Analysis Guide

 How Scope Analysis works

-1. User input: Provide up to ~20k characters describing the feature(s) or claim(s) to clear.
+1. User input: Provide up to ~20k characters describing the feature(s) or claim(s) to semantically search.
 Embedding quality improves with richer technical detail.

-2. Embedding generation: SynapseIP generates an OpenAI embedding for the submitted text (no data is stored beyond what is required to fulfill the request).
+2. Embedding generation: SynapseIP generates an embedding vector for the input text (no data is stored beyond what is required to fulfill the request).

-3. KNN search: Generated embedding is compared against embeddings generated from independent claims of the patents in the SynapseIP database.
+3. KNN search: Generated embedding vector is semantically compared against those generated from independent claims of the patents in the SynapseIP database.
 Closest matches (top-k configurable) are returned.

-4. Visualization + evidence: Results populate both the similarity map and the evidence table to concurrently provide both macro and micro views.
+4. Visualization + evidence: Results populate both the similarity map and the results table to concurrently provide both macro and micro views.

 Note: Start with 10–20 closest claims for rapid results.
 Increase # of claim comparisons input to broaden coverage.